-The Germans are avid beachgoers and, like most things, they take a beach visit seriously.
-If you are (un)lucky enough to find yourself on the beach with the Germans, these 5 lessons will show you what to expect from Germans at the beach.
+The Germans are avid beach-goers and, like most things, they take a beach visit seriously.
+There are stereotypes about Germans at the beach and many of them are true.
+If you find yourself on the beach with the Germans, these 5 lessons will show you what to expect.

 Remember, there is no use hiding.
 Germans are world-travelers and can be found everywhere there is sand.
 The only solution is to visit the beach like a German.